What's Next In The Kavanaugh Confirmation Fight?

 So is this a done deal?
 Do the senators have to vote the same way on a final vote?

 No. There's nothing stopping any of them from changing their vote.
 It's a completely new vote.
-It is rare for someone to change their vote from one step to another, but it's not unheard of.
+It is rare for someone to change a vote from one step to another, but it's not unheard of.

 Some senators are fine with advancing a nomination or bill to be voted on, but not OK with the nominee or the substance of legislation.